Demcon high-tech systems logo diapositive

 reviving instant photography.

 One click on the photo camera and a minute later a photo comes out.
 Nostalgia?
 No, it is not.
 Although this technology with built-in film development debuted already in 1948, there is a growing demand for instant photography in the age of digital.
 That is why a Polaroid film cartridge production line in Enschede was revived from 2008 onward.
-Demcon Industrial Systems supports this process with a retrofit process module and works at improving the ultra-fast production line’s reliability.
+Demcon industrial systems supports this process with a retrofit process module and works at improving the ultra-fast production line’s reliability.
 Both the line and the products are now better than ever.

 highlights